Shoilee/dh_entity_linking_v2/workflow/dataConversion/conversion_specification.md

             crm:P2_has_type <http://vocab.getty.edu/aat/300418049> .
     ```
 - According to Linkedart, I should use la:equivalent to link person, not owl:sameAs
+- I added crm:P51_has_former_or_current_owner based on RoleTypeID=5, where the text is "oorspronkelijk bezit van" or "original property of"

 ### Provenance activity
 1. get all the constitients and objects where the roletypeID=2